awitten1/awitten1.github.io/_posts/2022-12-28-C++-exception-safety.md

   }
 ```

-This is still a problem, because the move constructor could throw an exception!
+This poses the same problem, because the move constructor could also throw an exception.
 One option to fix it is to assert that the move constructor will not throw an exception:

 ```
   template <class T>